icgc-argo/argo-docs/docs/data-access/daco/applying.md

 1. **Applicant/Principal Investigator:** Must be independent researchers who are affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.).
 1. **Institutional Representative:** A qualified representative of a legal entity who has the administrative power to legally commit that entity to the terms and conditions of the Data Access Agreement (e.g. Vice-President Research, a Research Director, or a Contracts Officer for the entity).
 1. **Collaborators:** All investigators, collaborators, research staff at the Applicant’s institute (including post-docs) and students (including graduate students), who will have access to the ICGC Controlled Data in order to work on the research project.
-1. **Application Submitter:** The user who manages and submits the DACO application forms.
+1. **Application Submitter:** The user who manages and submits the DACO application form.
 This could be the same person as the Applicant/Principal Investigator.

 | User        | Accesses and manages applications            | Required to be from the same Primary Affiliation as the Applicant | Required to provide a valid Google email address    | Required to sign the application | Gains access to ICGC Controlled Data once approved |
 | ----------------------- | --------------------------------------- | --------------------- | ---------------- | ---------------------- | ---------------------- |